tooltipdev/lexicon-to-zod/README.md

 ## Managing refs

-If your Lexicon contains `ref` types you must set the `followRefs` option to `true` if you want to convert references to nested schemas.
-You must pass a Lexicon dictionary via the `lexiconDict` option for Lexicon lookup. `lexiconDict` should be in the format `{[NSID]: FullLexiconDocument}`.
+If your Lexicon contains `ref` types you must set the `followRefs` option to `true` if you want them converted to Zod schemas.
+Additionally, you must pass a Lexicon dictionary via the `lexiconDict` option for Lexicon lookup.

+`lexiconDict` should be in the format `{[NSID]: FullLexiconDocument}`.

 ```
 import { lexiconToZod } from "lexicon-to-zod";